wp-plugins/hello-dolly-for-your-song/readme.txt

 = Features =

-* Display Hello Dolly in the admin head
-* Display custom songtext at the admin screen
+* Display a random line of a custom text in your blog as widget
-* Display custom songtext in the blog
+* Display a random line of a custom text in the blog administration
-* Hello For Dolly Your Song Widget
 * Options Page to define a custom song text
 * Languages: English, German

 = Related Links =

-<a href="http://www.unmus.de/wordpress-plugin-hello-dolly-for-your-song/">Official Plugin Page</a> (German)
-<a href="http://www.unmus.de/hello-dolly-for-your-song/">Why I have created this plugin?</a> (German)
+<a href="http://www.unmus.de/wordpress-plugin-hello-dolly-for-your-song/">Official Plugin Page</a> (German) // <a href="http://www.unmus.de/hello-dolly-for-your-song/">Why I have created this plugin?</a> (German)

 == Installation ==